ericdnbn/cnn-image-classifier-melanoma/README.md

 ### Recommendations

-- I recommend that this model be used by medical professionals to screen patients who are having skin lesions examined.
+I recommend that this model be used by medical professionals as part of the clinical diagnosis of skin lesions.

+If a medical professional diagnoses a lesion as benign, I recommend that this model not be used, as their precision in making that diagnosis is more than 99%.

-- I recommend that this model be used to reduce the number of biopsies taken of benign lesions.
+If a medical professional diagnoses a lesion as malignant, I recommend that this model be used to confirm or reject that clinical diagnosis, as their precision in making that diagnosis is ~30%

-- Finally I recommend that this model be used to expedite the process of serial imaging, and replace single image expert consensus
+I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.

 ### Possible Next Steps